sanitizers/octomachinery/docs/howto-guides.rst

 are documented at https://developers.github.com under specific endpoint sections in their description.

-Given that you've already got an instance of :py:class:`RawGitHubAPI
-<octomachinery.github.api.raw_client.RawGitHubAPI>` initialized, what's
-left is to pass ``preview_api_version`` argument with the appropriate preview API code name when making query to the API endpoint requiring that.
+Given that you've already got an instance of :py:class:`~octomachinery.github.api.raw_client.RawGitHubAPI` initialized, what's left is to pass ``preview_api_version`` argument with the appropriate preview API code name when making query to the API endpoint requiring that.

 .. code:: python